TAC-Tabletop-Adventure-Creator/foundryvtt-tac-importer/README.md

 This will trigger the GitHub Action workflow which will:
 - Build the project
+- Update the module.json with:
+  - Current version
+  - Download URLs
+  - Manifest URL
+  - Other repository links
-- Create a new GitHub release
+- Create a GitHub release with module.zip and module.json
-- Upload the module files as release assets
+- Publish the module to FoundryVTT's package system

+Note: The module.json in the source code uses placeholder values (<<autoreplaced>>) which are automatically populated during the release process.

 You can access the module file using the release tag like this (ensure you have the correct version tag):
 ```